|Dr Carol Brooks (f)|

 MBChB, MRCP, FRCGP (1987) Full time

-Trained in Glasgow University and initially did further training in Paediatrics before deciding to be a General Practitioner.
+I trained in Glasgow University and initially did further training in Paediatrics before deciding to be a General Practitioner.
 Joined the practice as a full time partner in 1993.
 Medical interests include paediatrics, musculo-skeletal problems, psychological problems and in problems related to old age.
-Does baby clinics and minor surgery and helps with teaching medical students and registrars.
+I do baby clinics and minor surgery and helps with teaching medical students and registrars.
 Involved in clinical governance within the practice and the practice computer system.

 |Dr Robin Douglas (m)|

 I am a Newcastle graduate and have worked in medicine before turning to general practice.I worked in Felling prior to working at The Grove.
 I am a trainer of GPs and an associate director at the School of Primary Care leading in high quality training across the northern region.

 I enjoy minor surgery and sport’s medicine as well as teaching communication skills and psychological analysis.
 I have four children and I enjoy football, cycling and the occasional sail in the outer Hebrides.

 |Dr Karen C Nielsen (f)|

 I came to Newcastle to train and never left.
 I joined the practice in 1992 as a full time partner.
 My interests are gynaecology and family planning, care of the elderly and psychological problems.
 I also do minor surgery in the practice.
 I am married, enjoy my family life and now have time to enjoy running, cycling and walking and even the occasional triathalon.